-“Laid-back, art-filled B&B with sweeping views over the beautiful Yorkshire Dales”
+“Friendly, laid-back B&B with bold design, kooky art and sweeping views over the beautiful Yorkshire Dales”

 - The chilled atmosphere created by warm and friendly hosts; it’s like staying with friends